THE VISION —

 WHERE WE ARE TODAY —

-Land on the main road outside of the country’s capital has been purchased and construction of the home is nearing completion.
+Land on the main road outside of the country’s capital has been purchased and construction of the home is completed!

-- – 1: Complete Phase 1, secure funding for the furnishings and the operating costs of the Home.
-This includes the 100 bedrooms, kitchens, dinning rooms, play center for 40 children, family gathering spaces, and so forth.
+- – 1: Secure funding for the furnishings and the operating costs of the Home.
+This includes the 100 bedrooms, kitchens, dining rooms, play center for 40 children, family gathering spaces, and so forth.

-- – 2: Once this is completed, construction on the 9 story Vocation & Commerce Center will begin with an emphasis on getting the Vocational Training Center opened as quickly as possible.
+- – 2: Finish Construction of the 9 story Vocation & Commerce Center will begin with an emphasis on getting the Vocational Training Center opened as quickly as possible for income generation.